mvincent7891/lite_rail/README.md

 * To set up the default database, execute the following from the terminal:

 ```
-ruby 'app/models/db_utility.rb' -e 'reset'
+ruby 'app/models/db_utility.rb'
 ```
 That will set up a database with one table, `users`.
-Check it out!
-Open the database with:
+Check it out - using SQLite3, open the database from terminal with:

 ```
 sqlite3 app/default.db